indimail/indimail-virtualdomains/.github/README-indimail.md

 ETRN can be setup for a domain in two ways.

 1. One method is to map the ETRN domain to the fixed IP address of the **part-time-host**.
 When [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) is triggered for the ETRN domain, it will always send queued mails to the configured fixed IP address of the **part-time-host**.
-An important point to realize is that the ETRN command can be issued by any host connecting to the SMTP port of the **isp-server**.
+An important point to realize is that the ETRN command can be issued by any host connecting to the SMTP port of the **isp-server**, but queued mails will always be sent to he IP address of the **part-time-host**.

 2. The other method is not to have the domain mapped to a fixed IP address.
 This method requires to have the IP address of the **part-time-host** configured as a MX record for the ETRN domain in the DNS.
 When the **part-time-host** connects to the **isp-server**, the queued mails will be sent by SMTP to the IP address of the host that connects to the **isp-server**.
 An important point to realizes is that the ETRN command can be issued by any host that serves as a MX record for the ETRN domain.
 The ETRN command will be rejected for any host that does not serves as a MX record for the ETRN domain.